SunbossRS/EasierWorkLife/README.md

 #### Welcome!
 Welcome to use GitFlow!
 This is a project who can make the work flow of the software *git* more easy.
 This software doesn't need any compiler!
 You can just use it when you clone this repository down.
-When you copy something in this project, you may need to type down in the file like "Made by GitHub user @SunbossRS".
+When you copy something in this project, you may need to type down like "Made by GitHub user @SunbossRS" in the files.

 #### Start!
 First, create a folder named **$gitflow** in your project.